The Associate-to-Bachelor's (ATB) nursing track is a collaborative initiative between

 the Towson University Department of Nursing and Maryland community colleges.
 This

-accelerated year-round plan allows students to enroll in both an associate’s degree
+accelerated year-round plan allows students to work toward earning their associate’s

 Current data indicate that only a small proportion of nurses with associate’s degrees